w666/go-1brc/README.md

 ## Why

-I am quite late to the party, pretty much everyone already solved this in all languages.
-But for me this is just one opportunity to get a bit deeper Go knowledge.
+I am quite late to the party, pretty much everyone already solved this in all programming languages.
+But for me this is just one more opportunity to dig a bit deeper into Go.

 ## How

-Going to create a very basic implementation.
+Create a very basic initial implementation.
 Then using data from the profiler to address slowest parts of the code until I get good enough result on my machine.

 My environment: